decentraland/documentation/content/creator/scene-editor/publish-scene.md

 Check your [scene's details]({{< ref "/content/creator/scene-editor/scene-editor-essentials.md#scene-details" >}}), make sure you provide an appealing name, description, thumbnail, categories, etc.

+{{< hint danger >}}
+**❗Warning**: When planning live events, make sure you don't make last minute changes to the scene right before the event.

+After each publish, an internal process optimizes all 3D models before they can be rendered.
+This takes around 15 minutes.
+If you visit the scene before this is done, the scene may appear broken.
+This process runs even if the 3D models were all previously published.
+{{< /hint >}}

 ## Publish your scene

 To publish your scene: